IamForexTrader.com logo

 Position Size Calculator

-Calculate lot size by risk — with tick/pip value, stop distance, rounding, margin estimate, and country‑aware broker picks.
+Calculate lot size by risk with live entry/conversion quotes, pip or tick value, stop distance, rounding, margin estimate, and country-aware broker picks.

 Quick actions